The Eight-Year-Old, lobbying for her favorite dinner: “Mommyo, did you know that mac and cheese was one of Beethoven’s favorite foods?”

 Mommyo, dubiously: “Really?
 Where did you learn that?”

 The Eight-Year-Old, confidently: “Schroeder.”

 That’s right.
-Everything my daughter knows about classical music, she learned from this guy:
+Everything my daughter knows about classical music, she learned from reading Peanuts.

 I am the best mom ever.
 This is one of the truths I hold to be self-evident.
 Regardless of what this guy thinks:

 Speaking of grouchy white men who lived long enough ago to have formal portraits available in the public domain, I just can’t see Beethoven chowing down on Kraft’s Mac and Cheese, or even The Eight-Year-Old’s personal favorite, Annie’s Shells with White Cheddar.
 Can you?

 The Eight-Year-Old: “But it’s true, Mommyo.
 Just ask Peanuts.”